 Wear your damn sunscreen, put on a broad brim hat, and cover up with clothing BUT most of all book a skin cancer examination.
 It is 20 minutes that could save your life.
-It’s your doctor’s job to diagnose skin cancer, but you will know better than anyone else if something on your skin is Sore, Changing, Abnormal or New, so take the time to SCAN your skin – look for a spot or mole that is:
+It’s your doctor’s job to diagnose skin cancer, but you will know better than anyone else if something on your skin is Sore, Changing, Abnormal or New.
+Take the time to SCAN your skin - look for a spot or mole that is:

-The more of the above features a spot or mole has, the more concerning it is, so please get it checked by a doctor urgently.
+The more of the above features a spot or mole has, the more concerning it is.
+Please get it checked by a doctor urgently.

 Behind my scar is a story that needs to be told and a goal to continue to save lives because early detection and education saved my life.